Paul-antoineLeTolguenec/RunAwayFromYourPast/README.md

 # contrastive_exploration

 # FIRST THING TO DO
+* start from v1 clean (implement speed prob and check )
 * Normalize z the right way : No adv normalization PPO = Normalization per z
 * Deal with Nan in normalization (add +1 to the std everywhere)
 * Reward for DUCB : Add Mutual Information reward